dpretet/axi-crossbar/doc/architecture.md

 ### Routing Table

 Each master can be configured to use only specific routes across the crossbar infrastructure.
-This feature if used can help to save gate count as well restrict portion of the memory map to certain agents, for security reasons or avoid any accidental memory corruption.
+This feature if used can help to save gate count as will restrict portion of the memory map to certain agents, for security reasons or avoid any accidental memory corruption.
 By default a master can access to any slave.
 The parameter `MSTx_ROUTES` of N bits enables or not a route.
-Bit `0` routes to slave agent 0 (master interface 0), bit `1` to agent 1 and so on.
+Bit `0` enable to route to the slave agent 0 (master interface 0), bit `1` to the slave agent 1 and so on.
 This setup physically isolates agents from each others and can't be overridden once the core is implemented.
-If a master agent tries to access a restricted zone of the memory map, its slave switch will handshake the request but will not transmit it then complete the request with a `DECERR`.
+If a master agent tries to access a restricted zone of the memory map, its slave switch will handshake the request, will not transmit it and then complete the request with a `DECERR`.

 ### Timeout Events Handling

-Timeout supports can be enabled and configured by interface.
+Timeout detection and management can be enabled and configured by interface.
 This avoids any deadlock if a slave doesn't respond to a request, or if a master doesn't accept a completion.

-A pair or shared counters implement millisecond / microsecond time references, configurable based on the platform clock speed.
+A pair of shared counters implement millisecond / microsecond time references, configurable based on the platform clock speed.
 A request or completion may occur once the low precision timer (us timer) started a new epoch, making the timeout more or less precise.
-The user needs to adjust its values to take in account this implementation, done to lower gate count.
+The user needs to adjust its values to take in account this implementation, chosen to lower gate count.

 Timeout is handled as following:
 - A request timeout leads the completion to response with `SLVERR`.
 The slave switch logic handshakes with the connected master agent to completly terminate the request.
+This concerns either write address/data channel or read address channel.
-- A completion timeout leads the switching logic circuit to empty the completer response (up to RLAST assertion for the R channel, a simple handshake for the B channel)
+- A completion timeout leads the switching logic circuit to empty the completer response (up to RLAST assertion for the R channel).
+This concerns write response channel and read data channel.

 The core's behavior ensures the agents can continue to operate, but can't ensure the whole system will still be operational.
-The user needs to correctly manage this situation.
+The user needs to correctly manage these situations.